 And there was evening, and there was morning—the first dayThis translation, however, is incorrect.
 Here is the actual word-for-word translation of this, from Hebrew into English:(Genesis 1:2b).

 And was evening and was morning day one (Genesis 1:2b).Thus, in the original Hebrew, the text reads “day one” and does not have the ordinal “first” associated with that “day.”
-There is nothing in the text that designates the length of the initial “day” of creation; that “day” just as well could be a long period of time as 24 hours.
-In my opinion, the distinction between “day one” and the references to the other “days” (“second day,” “third day,” “fourth day,” etc.) indicates that the length of “day” one of Creation differs from the length of the other “days.”
-In fact, I believe that “day” #1, most likely, is of much greater length than the other “days” of the Creation.
+There is nothing in the text that designates the length of the initial “day” of Creation; that “day” just as well could be a long period of time as it could be 24 hours.

-In Hebrew, a 24-hour day would be assumed to extend from evening to evening, or from morning to morning, but not from evening to morning—as is described for the six creation days, “and there was evening, and there was morning” (or, literally, “evening was and morning was”—
+In Hebrew, a 24-hour day would be assumed to extend from evening to evening.
+It would include the evening/night or dark hours, then the morning/day or light hours—as is described for the six creation days, “and there was evening, and there was morning” (or, literally, “evening was and morning was”:

 Interestingly, there is one “day” for which the description “evening was and morning was” is absent: the seventh “day.”
 The “seventh day” is mentioned twice